rogithub/QueueOfBatches/README.md

 ## Tasks Components
 Here are the main components.

-  - TaskRunner. **Only one instance can run at a time** It is an Fsharp wrapper around MailboxProcessor class that is the core part of the server.
-It takes tasks in the form of ITask interface and executes them in multithreaded batches.
+  - TaskRunner.
+It is an Fsharp wrapper around MailboxProcessor class that is the core part of the server.
+It takes tasks in the form of ITask interface and executes them in multithreaded batches. **Important:** Only one instance can run at a time.
   - ITask.
 It consists of three methods Run, OnError, OnCancel.
 Run is the code that will be executed by TaskRunner, OnError and OnCancel will be called if required.
   - ITaskProvider is the source of tasks.
 It can be anything.
 You will see two examples of it.
     - 1) DbTaskProvider.cs.
 Used in this example.
 Takes data from Db.